To New Beginnings

 In India, we always pray to the almighty Ganesha when we start anything great.
 And here is my new beginning, where I start this blog by remembering Lord Ganesha.

-Over these years, people have polluted rivers by immersing massive idols that lead to a lot of plastic, chemicals going into the waterbody.
+Over these years, people have polluted rivers by immersing massive idols that lead to a lot of plastic, chemicals going into the water body.
 In the past few years, people have been more conscious of making the idols more environment-friendly.
-I have seen people having seeds in the idol, so they immerse them in their backyards or balconies rather than polluting rivers and have beautiful plants grow and stay with them marking their luck.
+I have seen people having seeds in the idol, so they immerse them in their backyards or balconies, instead of polluting rivers and have beautiful plants grow and stay with them marking their luck.

 This was where I got inspired.
 I watched a video one morning of someone making Ganesha with turmeric and I thought to myself, what I could do.
 I looked around my pantry and saw some coffee grounds in my coffee filter, I thought coffee is good for plants once immersed in my garden so I decided to use it.

-This was the first time I did this and I was glad I used environment-friendly ingredients to make my first ever Ganesha and that gives us a feeling of accomplishment and I instantly know I am on the right path of caring for the environment J
+This was the first time I did this and I was glad I used environment-friendly ingredients to make my first ever Ganesha and that gives us a feeling of accomplishment and I instantly know I am on the right path of caring for the environment.

-So this first post is dedicated to new beginnings with the blessings of our Lord Ganesha.
+So, I dedicate this first post to new beginnings with the blessings of our Lord Ganesha.

 Ganpati Bappa Morya!